Troubled to choose a voltage regulator between buck converter and 7805 voltage regulator

 Total power dissipated = Pl+Pfet+other loses

-As we see that buck converter have low loss so you don't need to add an extra heatsink.
+As we see that buck converter has low loss so you don't need to add an extra heatsink.

 Now we compare the feature of both converters

-Power Loss: As we see above 7805 have the lower efficiency which gives more power loss and required a heatsink.
-On the other hand, buck converter power loses is very low and it does not require an additional heat sink.
+As we see above 7805 have a lower efficiency which gives more power loss and required a heatsink.
+On the other hand, buck converter power losses is very low and it does not require an additional heat sink.

-Noise: 7805 regulators have very less noise in respect to the buck converter.
+7805 regulators have very little noise with respect to the buck converter.

-Buck converter never be used in radio communication devices because of this device use inductor which interfere the signal.
+Buck converter never be used in radio communication devices because of this device use inductor which interferes with the signal.

 We see that buck converter is more efficient than 7805 regulators when input power (voltage and current) is high and variable; it gives a constant voltage and does not require any additional heatsink.
 At the lower input and constant power supply, 7805 regulator is sufficient.